 • Call the closest emergency vet, tell them you’re coming in with a rattlesnake bite, and confirm they have enough antivenin in stock for your dog’s weight.

 • Get there as quickly as you safely can; minutes matter.

 We all love to bask in the California sun and rattlesnakes are no exception.
 Snakebite envenomation is something that is frequently seen in the ER, in fact, we treated three pets for this just this past weekend alone!
 Sadie, an 11-week old Cocker Spaniel, was one of those patients.
 She was gardening with her Mom when a rattlesnake bit her.

 Poisonous snakes of the United States belong to two groups: pit vipers and elapids.
-Pit vipers are the largest group and include at least 26 subspecies of rattlesnakes (Crotalus spp.), with the Western Rattlesnake being the most common in our region.
-Click this link for an excellent resource guide that includes pictures of the many species of California rattlesnakes, can be found on the California Herp(etology) website.
+Pit vipers are the largest group and include at least 26 subspecies of rattlesnakes (Crotalus spp.), with the Western Rattlesnake being the most common in this region.
+An excellent rattlesnake resource guide that includes pictures of the many species of California rattlesnakes, can be found on the California Herp(etology) website.

-Several factors influence the severity of snakebites.
-The most important factors are the volume of venom injected and the toxicity of the venom itself.
+Several factors influence the severity of snake bites in dogs.
+The most important factors are the volume of venom injected into the dog and the toxicity of the venom itself.
 Other factors include:

 - The amount of regenerated venom since the last bite: there is more venom and it is more concentrate if the snake hasn’t bitten in a while.